Temperature-Resilient Analog Neuromorphic Chip in Single-Polysilicon CMOS Technology: Temperature compensation of analog weights and of VMM operation

 The benefits of an adaptive voltage amplitude are well visible taking Fig.~\ref{fig3}i as a starting point, which shows the $W_{\rm EXP}$ strong temperature dependence at constant $V_{\rm READ}$, for both hidden and output layers.
 We were able to quantify weight magnification and ENOB degradation at varying temperature and $V_{\rm READ}$ in Fig.~\ref{fig3}j and k, respectively: a temperature-insensitive unitary magnification factor, as well as a partial weight-ENOB compensation, can be obtained if the $V_{\rm READ}$ is linearly scaled with temperature, with a ${\Delta V_{\rm READ} / \Delta T}$ correction of $-3~\rm{mV/^{\circ}C}$, as indicated by the red lines in Fig.~\ref{fig3}j,k.
 After correction, the new weight curves are reported in Fig.~\ref{fig3}l, showing a clear and beneficial impact on the weight resilience to temperature.
-Further details on these aspects are described in {\it Appendix~C}.